-Harvard hit with lawsuits over single-gender club policy
+Harvard looks to dismiss lawsuit over single-gender club policy

 UPDATE: Dec.
 5, 2018: Harvard University spokesperson Rachael Dane did not address the lawsuit specifically but said in a statement emailed to Education Dive that the university's policy on "unrecognized" single-gender social organizations is "designed to dedicate resources to those organizations that are advancing principles of inclusivity, while offering them supportive pathways as they transform into organizations that align with the educational philosophy, mission, and values of the College."
 Dane added, "Harvard should not have to change its commitment to non-discrimination and educational philosophy for outside organizations that are not aligned with our long-standing mission."